 You can also rent a car in the main Argentine cities, get to Salta by car and tour the country a little by car rental.

-Travelling with travel insurance is almost obligatory, especially in places where height can make you a bad pass.
+Travelling with travel insurance is almost obligatory, especially in places where you can get altitude sickness or where your things have a high chance of being stolen.
 Although healthcare in Argentina is not expensive, it is always good to travel insured.

 If you liked this article, share it with your friends!

 Book Your Trip

 Book Your Accommodation

 You can book your hostel, hotel or apartments on Booking.com.

 Check out Civitatis.com and find the best tours in English (French, Spanish and Italian)

 Looking for the best companies to save money with?

 Check out my resource page for the best companies to use when you travel!
 I list all the ones I use to save money when I travel – and I think will help you too!
 (Is in Spanish yet)